A Counterfactual Cause in Situation Calculus: Counterfactual Achievement Cause

 \end{example}

-We comment that the above variant notions of minimal causes are all counterfactual causes: in the initial situation, the negation of a goal $\phi$ holds factually in the basic action theory $\Sigma$.
-When considering all alternative situations, had the action sequences, i.e. the cause, not happened, the goal would not have been achieved via another action sequence that is \emph{smaller} than the cause.
-Essentially, except for the requirement that $\Sigma \models \neg \phi$ (Item 1 in Definition \ref{def:minimalcause}), the minimal causes above correspond to the minimal plans that achieve the goal $\phi$ under $\Sigma$.
+We note that these variant notions of minimal causes align with the logic of \emph{counterfactual dependence}.
+In the actual world (the basic action theory $\Sigma$), the goal $\phi$ is initially false ($\neg \phi$ holds).
+The causal nature is revealed by considering the counterfactual: had the action sequence not occurred, the goal would remain unachieved by any smaller sequence.
+Thus, these minimal causes correspond to minimal plans that transition the system from $\neg\phi$ to $\phi$.
 One could also draw comparisons to the HP definition, the original HP definition of a counterfactual cause: where the negation of the formula (the negation of the goal) is set to hold.
 We call an intervention a cause when the negation of the formula holds, the intervention leads to the formula being true, and this intervention is minimal.

 Another remark is that these notions of minimal cause are defined in terms of all possible action sequences.
-In certain scenarios, one might already know the action history, i.e. the so-called \emph{narratives}, and wish to find the exact actions in the history that cause the goal.
-This is exactly what Batusov and Soutchanski \cite{batusov2018situation} and its variants have done.
+In certain scenarios, one might already know the action history, i.e., the so-called \emph{narratives}, and wish to find the exact actions in the history that cause the goal.
+This is exactly what Batusov and Soutchanski's account \cite{batusov2018situation} and its variants have done.
 Here, we propose an alternative and hopefully simpler definition of achievement cause for such a setting.

 \paragraph{Minimal Cause in Narratives} By a \emph{causal setting} $\mathcal{C}$, we mean a triple of BAT $\Sigma$, action sequence $z$, and goal $\phi$, i.e. $\mathcal{C} = \lan \Sigma, z, \phi \ran$ such that $\Sigma \models \exec(z) \land [z] \phi$.
-Usually, the BAT $\Sigma$ is fixed and we write $\mathcal{C}=\lan z, \phi \ran$ for short.
+Usually, the BAT $\Sigma$ is fixed, and we write $\mathcal{C}=\lan z, \phi \ran$ for short.

 By $z' \subseteq z$, we mean $z'$ is a prefix subsequence of $z$, namely, $z' \subseteq z$ iff there exists $z''$ such that $ z = z' \cdot z''$.
 By disallowing $z''$ to be empty, we obtain the relation $z' \subset z$.